badbat75/bbcrossbuild/README.md

 Use standard conf flags used by bbxb (i.e. --prefix, --exec-prefix etc), default to 1, set to 0 to override it `STD_CONF_FLAGS=1`

-**PKG_TWOSTEPSBUILD:**
-Define if make is run directly with install or there should be a make all phase and an installation phase after.
-Disabled in configmake (0), enabled in simplemake (1) by default
-`PKG_TWOSTEPSBUILD=1`

 **PKG_TOOLCHAIN:**
 Define what toolchain to use when building this package `PKG_TOOLCHAIN=gnu|llvm`